Minnowo/minnowo.github.io/_posts/2023-07-09-truenas-smb-linux-share.md

 - `credentials=<login-creds>` will provide the credentials to access the NAS

+Extra Options:

+- `noauto` can be added to the above args which will not mount until user manually does so, which is my personal preference

 Just add as many of these lines to your fstab file as you need smb shares.

 My fstab looks something like: